 To make a gift for this ministry online or by check use the online donation page.

-- 100% of your gift will be directed to Microcredit and Savings Project of the CDCC
+- 100% of your gift will be directed to CDCC Microcredit and Women’s Training Center Project

 - You will receive updates on the work in this area as they become available

 - Share in the vision of God’s abundant life for all people